dotmpe/mkdoc/usr/share/doc/mkdoc/README.rst

 Dependencies may only be known after some intial parsing, publishing, etc.
 This is why the PENDING list was introduced.

-But that should be overcome.
-A proper interaction or SRC with DEP and DMK may eliminate this need?
+TODO: But that should be fixed.
+A proper interaction or SRC with DEP and DMK may eliminate the need for PENDING?

 This is the normal sequence: